MythicStack/Python-Security-Tool-Database/README.md

 - [EvilTwinFramework](https://github.com/Esser50K/EvilTwinFramework) - Python tool to help penetration testers perform evil twin attacks and some other wifi related exploits.
 - [SQL Map](https://github.com/sqlmapproject/sqlmap) - This thing is so cool!
 Really awesome set of contributors on this project, basically it's an automated detector/exploiter for SQL injection vulnerabilities.
 This thing kicks ass once you get the hang of it.
+- [CrackMapExec](https://www.kali.org/tools/crackmapexec/) - CrackMapExec (CME) is a post-exploitation tool to automate the assessment of large Active Directory networks.
+I think there's some drama here between [byt3bl33d3r](https://github.com/byt3bl33d3r/CrackMapExec) and Kali, but I don't know so I'm linking primarily to the Kali one since it's maintained and byt3's is archived.

 ##### Social Engineering